Vertex Pharmaceuticals Incorporated

 reimbursement agreements, treatment of younger patients, increased survival and expansion into additional geographies.

-Recent and anticipated progress in activities expanding our CF business is included below:
+Recent progress in activities expanding our CF business is included below:

 Sickle Cell Disease and Beta Thalassemia

-•In the first quarter of 2026, we recorded $43 million of CASGEVY product revenues.
+•In the second quarter of 2026, we recorded $76.4 million of CASGEVY product revenues, representing a 78%

-•We secured a pricing agreement for CASGEVY for eligible patients with SCD or TDT in Germany, and we are
+•In May, we secured reimbursement for CASGEVY for eligible patients 12 years and older with SCD or TDT in

 Acute Pain

-•We have reached an agreement with a major pharmacy benefit manager for Medicare Part D coverage for
+•We have reached agreements with two additional major pharmacy benefit managers for Medicare Part D coverage of

-Twenty-two states provide coverage for JOURNAVX via Medicaid.
-In total, approximately 240 million individuals
+have reimbursed access.
+Twenty-three states provide coverage for JOURNAVX via Medicaid.
+In total,

-have reimbursed access to JOURNAVX across a wide range of commercial and government payers.
+approximately 260 million individuals have reimbursed access to JOURNAVX across a wide range of commercial

 Pipeline